swpecht/swpecht.github.io/docs/_drafts/2023-5-01-cfr-in-rust.md

 The exploitability is based on the best response algorithm.
 More details can be found in [Marc Lanctot's thesis](http://mlanctot.info/files/papers/PhD_Thesis_MarcLanctot.pdf).

 # Code
 All the code for this post can be found [on Github](https://github.com/swpecht/swpecht.github.io/tree/master/projects/liars_poker_bot).
-But each implementation is repeated below for convience.
+But each implementation is repeated below for convenience.

 **Vanilla CFR**
 ```rust